rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 ## **Conclusion**

-In this part, you learned about the basic stuff you need to know to create a Windows Driver Kit program, and then we entered our virtual environment to build a cornerstone for the rest of the parts.
+In this part, we learned about the basic stuff we need to know to create a Windows Driver Kit program, and then we entered our virtual environment to build a cornerstone for the rest of the parts.

 In the third part, we're getting deeper with Intel VT-x and making our driver even more advanced.